OlliNie/Olli-Codes/src/featured-projects/code-for-pdx/code_for_pdx.md

 ---

 # Last Contribution
-TypeScript enforced API service geared towards communicating with the back that is operating on a Flask framework.
+TypeScript enforced API service geared towards communicating with a back end that is operating on a Flask framework.

 #Currently Working On
 TypeScript enforced React component that renders search results that is utilizing Redux state managment.